 Why Is My Website Running Slow?

-Your website has everything it needs to launch, but users have to wait for ages for it to fully operate.
+Your website has everything it needs to launch, but users have to wait for ages for it to fully then you ask yourself “Why Is My Website Running Slow?“.
 In modern days, slow-running websites are unacceptable.
 This increases the bounce rate on your site as well as reduces shareability.
 This slowdown has a lot of negative consequences.
 Especially if you run an e-commerce website, you may find your business losing sales.

-The Top 5 Reasons Why Your Website Running Slow
+Top 5 Reasons Why Is My Website Running Slow?

 On top of this, Google ranks slower loading speed as a factor in your site’s SEO ranking.
 Website loading slow has many causes, but in this article, we only focus on the most important reasons

 If your website is slow, the first thing you should think about is that web hosting is not suitable.
 But don’t rush to the conclusion that your Host Provider is bad.
 The word “unsuitable” Here there are many aspects, such as:

 Hosting Location: The closer the data center location is, the faster the web will load.
 For example, your customer is mainly in Cambodia, but you hire a host to set up a website in the United States, halfway around the world, it will take a lot of time to load data from Your Hosting to the customer’s browser

 Hosting is overloaded: Your website has high traffic but you choose a hosting package that is too cheap.
 This is understandable because everyone wants to save money as much as possible.
 But everything has its price, you can’t wear a size S shirt when your body fits size XXL.
 If you’ve applied many of the right optimizations and your site is still overloaded, it’s time to consider switching or upgrading your current plan